screwer/ltocm-tape-dumps/README.md

 	**serial** is NFC serial number,
     **barcode** is case-label, if exist

-Also some cartridges has hand-written **cross** on it's case (i think it indicates some sort of fault).
-These dumps have **-x** suffix in name.
+Also some cartridges, mainly Sun, had hand-written **cross** on it's case (i think it indicates some sort of fault).
+These dumps have **"-x"** suffix in name.

-Since nfc-tool unable to dump LTO-6 tapes, they're placed into "fixme_L6" folder for future processing.
+Since nfc-tool unable to dump LTO-6 tapes, they're placed into "fixme_L6" folder for further processing.